junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 <br>

-"So you boys finally decide to move on now?"
+"So, you boys finally decided to move on?"
 Elkins eyes their looks.

-Dean has a red bandana wrapped around his mouth, Sam has a black one.
-They change into new shirts and pants -- new for them, old by the look of the clothes, dirt and stain make them look exactly like the rest of the folks in the saloon.
+Dean has a red bandana wrapped around his mouth, Sam a black one.
+They've changed into new shirts and pants -- new for them, old for the clothes -- dirt and stains making them look exactly like the rest of the folks in the place.

-The look of pilgrim, Dean realizes.
+The look of a pilgrim, Dean realizes.

 He doesn't nod or shake.
-Just charges directly into the room, going straight to the bartender that they've grown familiar with by each day.
-Dean lets out a breath.
-Tastes a tad of bitterness on the tip of his tongue.
+Just strides straight into the room, heading directly for the bartender they've grown familiar with over the past few days.
+Dean lets out a breath, tasting a tad of bitterness lingering on the tip of his tongue.

-Drawing the pistol out of the holster by his waist in a smooth swing, he fires towards the ceiling three times.
-Some girl screams behind him, he knows Sam must also have his gun drew out, pointing somewhere.
+Drawing the pistol from the holster at his waist in a smooth swing, he fires three shots into the ceiling.
+Some girls scream behind him, he knows Sam must also have his gun drawn, aimed somewhere.

 Elkins looks at him, reaching for something underneath the bar stand.
 Supposedly a shotgun.

 "I wouldn't suggest that."
-Dean points the gun at him.
-The bartender stops moving, raising the hands.
+Dean shifts his aim toward him.
+The bartender stops moving, hands slowly rising.

-"What's that about?"
-The old man is still surprisingly calm, not even showing enough of curiosity.
+"What's this about?"
+The old man is still surprisingly calm, not even showing much curiosity.

-How many of these kinds of gangsters has he seen before, Dean finds himself wondering.
+Just how many gangsters has he run into before?
+Dean finds himself wondering.

-"What every mobster around here wants," he says, aiming for a deep, grave voice.
+"What every outlaw around here wants," he says, aiming for a deep, grave voice.
 "You got any hidden treasure around here?
-Otherwise gold would do too."
+Gold would do too."

-"At least leave me a name to pass your story?"
-Elkins reaches for the side drawer.
-The gold he offers include some of those they paid in the past few days for their food.
-Dean has to push down the uneasiness.
+"At least leave me a name to pass your story along?"
+Elkins reaches for a side drawer.
+The gold he offers includes some of the very pieces they paid for their meals over the past few days.
+Dean has to push down the unease.

-"Eastwood, Clint Eastwood.
-Best gunner in the western world."
-Dean tells him.
+"Eastwood.
+Clint Eastwood.
+Best gunner in the western world," Dean tells him.

 "We'll see about that."
 Three gunshots are released at almost the same second.
 Dean dives behind an overturned dining table.
 A bullet barely misses his cheek.